Sahaj09/One-Neural-Network-for-Multiple-Tasks/README.md

 Here we use pretrained InceptionV3 model to generate 2048-dimensional representation of a image, a fully connected neural networks to produce 300-dimensional embeddings from image embeddings (from inception V3), another fully connected neural network to produce 300 dimensional embeddings from word vectors, a recurrent neural network layer followed by a fully connected neural network to predict the next word. **(Look at the poster for model architecture - [Poster](https://github.com/Sahaj09/One-Neural-Network-for-Multiple-Tasks/blob/master/Project%20Poster.pdf))**.

 ### Task 1 (generate captions from image) -
-We learn to generate the image captions using the above model and the image captioning dataset
+We learn to generate the image captions using the above model and the image captioning dataset using supervised learning.

 ### Task 2 and 3 (find similar images given an image, find similar captions given a caption) -
 Then we use embeddings from the two fully connected neural networks (that generate 300 dimensional embeddings from InceptionV3 output embeddings and word vectors) to find similar images for given image, and  similar captions for a given caption using cosine similarity.